This post may contain affiliate links for more info visit my disclosure page.

-You can do anything you want.
+But there are many other options, to begin with.
 Even if you have not any experience or skills in the niche you want to get into, you can learn the basics and apply for some jobs.
-There are many guides, videos, books, and courses to get started.
+There are many guides, videos, books, and courses on the internet to get started.

 Here are two things to consider:

-1. You have not learned any skill (just find a guide and apply anything you learn)
+1. If you have not learned any skills, find a guide, and apply everything new you learn.

 - SEO (consultant, keyword research, backlink specialist)